thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/db-overview.md

 To verify that the changes are successfully propagated:

-{% include images-gallery.html imageCollection="changes-from-edge-to-server showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="changes-from-edge-to-server" showListImageTitles="true" %}

 If you have multiple instances of **ThingsBoard Edge**, you can delete the Dashboard on one of them *without affecting* it on the other instances.
 To delete the **Dashboard** from all **ThingsBoard Edge** instances *at once*, delete it from your ThingsBoard platform.